Muay Thai is a martial art originating under the name of Muay Boran in the kingdom of Siam, modern-day Thailand.

 Wai Khru literally means: "war dance saluting the teacher"

-Thai tattoo symbols called Sak Yant [Yantra] are a protective emblems rooted in traditions of Buddhism and, to a certain level, also on Hinduism.
+Thai tattoo symbols called Sak Yant [Yantra] are protective emblems rooted in traditions of Buddhism and, to a certain level, also on Hinduism.

 Those symbols are deeply rooted in Muay Thai traditions and grant the bearer attributes such as power, strength, fearlessness, charisma, health, good fortune, and confidence.

 The most popular symbol among Muay Thai fighters is Twin Tigers.
-Tiger Yant stands for strength, power and fearlessness.
+Tiger Yant stands for strength, power, and fearlessness.

-Same as with Mongkol, it cannot touch the ground or being stepped over because it will lose its mystical power.
+Same as with Mongkol, it cannot touch the ground or be stepped over because it will lose its mystical power.
 Pra Jiad is given to Muay Thai fighters to boost their confidence in the ring.

 Muay Boran is a traditional Thai hand-to-hand military combat system, a predecessor of modern Muay Thai.
 It was mostly replaced by Muay Thai when new fighting rules and modern training equipment were introduced in the 1930s.

-Muay Boran was developed for self-defense and, as opposed to sport Muay Thai, had grappling and ground fighting techniques.
+Muay Boran was developed for self-defense and, as opposed to the sport Muay Thai, had grappling and ground fighting techniques.
 Muay Boran consisted of traditional fighting styles such as:

-⦁ Muay Chaiya, a defensive style which allows throws and some grappling techniques
+⦁ Muay Chaiya, a defensive style that allows throws and some grappling techniques

 The legend has it that Muay Boran practitioners kicked banana trees in order to condition their shinbones for fighting.

 The name of the banana bag comes from those ancient traditions and not from its shape which rather resembles a cucumber.

 Muay Thai banana bag, due to its hardness, is mostly used for training kicks and especially for shin conditioning.
-This type of punch bag serves multiple purposes: from practicing push kicks [theeps], head kicks, side kicks, and punches and more advanced combinations.
+This type of punch bag serves multiple purposes: from practicing push kicks [theeps], head kicks, side kicks, punches, and more advanced combinations.

 Krabi Krabong was a weapon-based combat system originating from Siam [Thailand].
 It literally means sword [krabi] + staff [krabong].

 Krabi Krabong was developed for the battlefield and a disarmed warrior could continue fighting with just his bare hands using Muay Boran.